Highland Park Ford Plant: History

-The Highland Park Ford Plant was designed by Albert Kahn Associates in 1908 and was opened in 1910.
+Highland Park was designed by Albert Kahn Associates in 1908 and was opened in 1910.
 Ford automotive production had previously taken place at the Ford Piquette Avenue Plant, where the first Model Ts were built.
 The Highland Park Ford Plant was approximately 4 mi northwest of the original Dodge Brothers factory who were subcontractors for Ford, producing precision engine and chassis components for the Model T. It was also approximately 1 mi northwest of the former Brush-Maxwell plant, which later became Highland Park Chrysler Plant the headquarters for the Chrysler Corporation.

 The complex included offices, factories, a power plant and a foundry as part of Ford's strategy of integrating the supply chain.
 About 102 acres in size the Highland Park Plant was the largest manufacturing facility in the world at the time of its opening.
 Because of its spacious design, it set the precedent for many factories and production plants built thereafter.